Skip to Main Content

 • More than 100 additional free databases and resources curated by Subject Librarians.

-• There are 11 printing, copying and scanning devices in the Library.
+• There are 9 colour printing, copying and scanning devices in the Library

 • Staff and students can borrow up to 30 books at any one time.
 We automatically renew unreserved standard loan items once every week.

-• 6,399 e-theses are available via the University of Bath's research portal PURE
+• Over 7000 e-theses are available via the University of Bath's research portal PURE

-• The Library provides a range of flexible learning spaces.
-Their number and variety are increasing post-lockdown:
+• The Library provides a range of flexible learning spaces

 • The Library has over 1,400 study spaces.